 4.3 Study load

-(2) Continuation of receipt of the GUIPRS during the tenure of the award is dependent upon evidence of the awardee’s satisfactory progress in the HDR program, through the timely completion of candidature milestones and satisfactory progress reports.
+(2) Continuation of receipt of the GUIPRS throughout this duration is dependent upon evidence of the awardee’s satisfactory progress in the HDR program, through the timely completion of candidature milestones and satisfactory progress reports.

-(3) The tenure of a GUIPRS will be reduced by any period of study undertaken:
+(3) The Scholarship duration will be reduced by any period of study undertaken:

 1. towards the research project and/or degree prior to the commencement of the GUIPRS; or